sjolicoeur/notes/the-checklist-manifesto.markdown

 ## Thoughts

 __I don't know where to start.
 This is not a book about checklists.
-It's a book about building complex systems out of humans, and about the role of discipline and systems thinking in preventing catastrophic error.__
+It's a book about building complex systems out of human parts, and about the role of discipline and systems thinking in preventing catastrophic error.__

 __It has many examples of [distributed cognition](https://en.wikipedia.org/wiki/Distributed_cognition) that I wasn't at all aware of.
 I was especially struck by the construction example, where the traditional top-down organizational structure is replaced by many autonomous groups tied together with a semi-automated coordination system.
 This is sci-fi level stuff and I've never even heard about it.
 Now I want to find out more.
 I'm sure other complex engineering fields (eg aerospace engineering) have similar systems.__